 - 1. Construction of unit(s) on the site on which the development is proposed.
 Affordable housing units shall be constructed on the project site, unless the developer can demonstrate compelling evidence that an alternative method would result in a better design, enhanced level of affordability or that the construction on-site would adversely affect the design of the project. - 2.
-Construction of the unit(s) within the Park City corporate limits provided such land, site or structure had not been previously deed-restricted to affordable housing by Park City or Summit County. - 3.
-Dedication of existing units provided such units have not been previously restricted to employee or affordable housing by Park City or Summit County.
-Units shall be located within the City limits unless otherwise approved by the City.
+Construction of the unit(s) within the Park City corporate limits provided such land, site or structure had not been previously deed-restricted for affordability. - 3.
+Dedication of existing units within Park City corporate limits provided such units have not been previously deed-restricted for affordability.
 Units must be of equivalent value, quality and size of the deed restricted units that would have been constructed on-site.
 Existing units must be in move-in condition with appliances, windows, heating, plumbing, electrical systems, fixtures and equipment in good working condition.
 The value of dedicated existing units will be determined, at the expense of the developer, by an appraiser selected by the developer from a list of certified appraisers provide by the City of by such alternative means of valuation as to which a developer and the City may agree.
-All units shall be inspected and shall meet applicable Park City building codes and state habitability standards, as applicable.
+All units shall be inspected and shall meet applicable Park City building codes.
 Applicant shall bear the costs and expenses of any required upgrades to meet the above standards as well as any reports required to assess the suitability for occupancy and compliance with the standards of the proposed units.
 All appliances and products including light bulbs shall be Energy Star qualified products.